 If you found this post helpful, subscribe to get new blog posts sent straight to your inbox.

-Recently, I was invited to contribute a guest post to the blog at kidsmindbodyspirit.com.
+This post was first published as a guest post on the blog at kidsmindbodyspirit.com.
 Kids Mind Body Spirit is an online directory of holistic services and resources for children, parents and educators.
-It is based in Australia and there are hopes of expanding into other regions of the world too, including New Zealand!